 The areas around Mt Chase Lodge and Shin Pond are no exception.
 Upper Shin Pond, where the lodge is located, has a unique structure where brook trout, landlocked salmon and smallmouth bass co-exist in excellent numbers.
 It provides a unique habitat for both warm and cold water species.

 In early spring, about the middle of May, trout and salmon are taken at or near the top by trolling streamer flies and lures.
 As the summer warms, these fish go deeper to stay in the cooler water.
 Trout and Salmon prefer about 52 degree water temperatures, and these temps usually are found around 30-40 feet during a normal summer season.

 Smallmouth bass, on the other hand, enjoy warmer water, and during the early to late June time period, stay around the shorelines creating and protecting their spawning beds.
 They can be caught by casting toward shore and reeling back.
 We have found that a #2 Mepps is a very productive lure for this type of fishing.
-Bass ranging from 2 yo 3 pounds have been caught right in front of the lodge off our dock as these kids pictures here can attest.
+Bass ranging from 2 to 3 pounds have been caught right in front of the lodge off our dock.

 For the fly fisherman, early morning and late afternoon fly hatches can provide for some fast action all summer long with wet or dry flies.
 The inlets, shoreline, and outlet of Upper Shin Pond are the best areas for the avid fly fisherman.